-As a senior member of the House Armed Services Committee, and Ranking Member of the Military Personnel Subcommittee, Susan fully understands America’s need for a strong military and the critical role our servicemembers play in our national security.
-In Congress, she has been a consistent advocate for improving the lives of the brave men and women and their families.
-Susan’s role on the House Armed Services Committee provides San Diego with a strong voice on military issues that will most affect our community.
+As a senior member of the House Armed Services Committee, and Ranking Member of the Military Personnel Subcommittee, Susan fully understands America’s need for a strong military and the critical role our service members play in our national security.
+In Congress, she has been a consistent advocate for improving the lives of our service men and women and their families.
+Susan’s role on the House Armed Services Committee provides San Diego with a strong voice on military issues that most affect our community.

-Click here for information about the Armed Services Committee and for a schedule of the committee’s upcoming hearings.
+Click here for information about the Armed Services Committee and for a schedule of upcoming hearings.

 Military Personnel Subcommittee

-Sexual assault, women in combat, the repeal of Don’t Ask, Don’t Tell and the rebuilding of the foundation at Arlington Cemetery are only a couple of the issues that Susan has delved into wholeheartedly this year.
-Her passion for our service men and women is what drives Susan to fight for their rights, and create an equal and fair environment for anyone who chooses to succeed in the military.
-Suicide prevention is also another issue near and dear to Susan’s heart.
-With the number of suicides and attempted suicides of our returning warriors increasing, Susan has been working hard with her colleagues and the Department of Defense, to ensure that every resource necessary is available to our brave men and women.
+Sexual assault, women in combat, a harsh fiscal environment, the drawdown, and TBI/PTSD are only a few of the issues that Susan has devoted countless hours to recently.
+Susan’s passion for our service men and women drives her to fight for their rights and create an equal and fair environment for anyone who desires to succeed in the military.
+Suicide prevention is another issue near and dear to Susan’s heart.
+With the number of suicides and attempted suicides of our returning warriors at alarming rates, Susan has been working hard with her colleagues and the Department of Defense to ensure that every resource is available for our brave men and women.

-As home to Basic Underwater Demolition/SEAL (BUD/S) training at Naval Amphibious Base Coronado, it was only natural for Susan to serve as one of the most senior Members of the Emerging Threats and Capabilities Subcommittee, which oversees US Special Operations Forces, as well as counter-terrorism programs, counterproliferation of weapons of mass destruction, the Defense Advanced Research Projects Agency (DARPA), and information technology programs.
+Susan serves as one of the most senior Members of the Intelligence and Emerging Threats and Capabilities Subcommittee, which oversees US Special Operations Forces, counter-terrorism programs, counterproliferation of weapons of mass destruction, the Defense Advanced Research Projects Agency (DARPA), and information technology programs.
 The Pentagon is the target of the most cyberattacks of any organization in our country, and for this reason, cyber security is crucial.
-As a member of this subcommittee, Susan is able to not only advocate for San Diego’s special operations community, but also for those who are standing behind the front lines, ensuring that critical and crucial security information is not accessed by our enemies.
+As a member of this subcommittee, Susan is able to not only advocate for San Diego’s special operations community, but all organizations and individuals within the Department of Defense with a stake in intelligence.

 As the home to one of the largest concentrations of naval forces in the world, the regional economy of San Diego benefits significantly from federal defense spending.
 In fact, defense spending impacts more than 300,000 jobs, a number which has grown steadily over the past decade.
 Susan works hard to maintain the unique economic role played by San Diego’s defense community, especially small businesses.

-- Important Shipbuilding Jobs - The Navy recently announced that General Dynamics NASSCO had been awarded a shipbuilding contract that will preserve3,600 San Diego jobs.
-The $744 million contract will build two Mobile Landing Platform (MLP) ships, with a significant amount of the work to be done in San Diego.
-Susan has been a strong and vocal supporter of the MLP program and the need to bring more shipbuilding contracts to San Diego’s “working waterfront.”
+- Important Shipbuilding Jobs – Just this past November, General Dynamics NASSCO laid down the keep of the third Mobile Landing Platform (MLP) ship, the USNS Lewis B. Puller.
+This contract helped preserve 3,600 San Diego jobs.
+Susan has long been a strong and vocal supporter of the MLP program and the need to bring more shipbuilding contracts to San Diego’s “working waterfront.”